portal-hq/Enclave-MPC-API-Examples/Javascript/README.md

 yarn yieldxyz
 ```

 **Note:** This example uses Alchemy RPC for transaction receipt polling.
-Make sure your `ETH_RPC_URL` in the `.env` file is set to a valid Alchemy endpoint (e.g., `https://eth-sepolia.g.alchemy.com/v2/YOUR_ALCHEMY_API_KEY`).
+Make sure your `ETH_SEPOLIA_RPC_URL` in the `.env` file is set to a valid Alchemy endpoint (e.g., `https://eth-sepolia.g.alchemy.com/v2/YOUR_ALCHEMY_API_KEY`).
 The example targets the Sepolia testnet and uses LINK token on Aave V3.

 ## Additional Scripts